Extended Producer Responsibility for Textiles

 On the basis of the EPR for Textiles Decree, Stichting UPV Textiel must assess whether rate differentiation on the basis of sustainability indicators is feasible and useful.
 The foundation will conduct further research into this in the near future, for example to stimulate the application of recycled content in clothing/textiles.
 The foundation will work closely with the sector to develop a fair and applicable form of rate differentiation.

 There is great enthusiasm: many companies are substantively interested, take the subject seriously and indicate they would like to join the collective.
 As with other UPV systems, the collective needs volume to set up an efficient, effective and affordable collection and processing system in the Netherlands for textiles.
 We count on a majority of the total weight put into the market and of the total number of companies.
-This majority is needed for a Algemeen Verbindend Verklaring, by which all producers/importers that put textiles in the Netherlands on the market must pay a textile contribution.
+This majority is needed for a General Binding Declaration, by which all producers/importers that put textiles in the Netherlands on the market must pay a textile contribution.

 en_US